Update your wardrobe in the Black Friday fashion and jewellery sale

 Follow live: The best early Black Friday 2022 deals

-Beyond the tech, fashion and jewellery is where you’ll find some impressive savings – with labels and brands including Asos, Missoma, Ugg, Gymshark, Reformation and plenty more taking part.
-To save you from sifting through thousands of deals though, we’ve created extensive Black Friday shopping guides to help navigate the sale frenzy.
+Beyond the tech, fashion and jewellery is where you’ll find some impressive savings – with labels and brands such as Asos, Monica Vinader, Joules, Gymshark, Reformation and plenty more taking part.
+To save you from sifting through thousands of deals, though, we’ve created extensive Black Friday shopping guides to help navigate the sale frenzy.

 Scroll on to find out everything you need know about the clothing, accessories and jewellery brands that will be taking part this year, as well as the deals that are already available to shop.